Example: Upcoming Events¶

 Step 4: Grouping on Event ID¶

-If you click the button at the bottom of the page, you will notice that an event is listed multiple times if you have more than one speaker or host.
+If you run the search at this point, you will notice that an event is listed multiple times if you have more than one speaker or host.
 We can avoid this by grouping on event ID.

 The search will display the speakers and hosts in a comma-separated list thanks to a field transformation: